cesarzagonel/testing/articles/04-mocking.md

-On the last part of this series of articles, we were introduced to the concept of _mocking_.
+On the last part of this series, we were introduced to the concept of _mocking_.
 It turns out that we can also mock javascript functions as we are going to see.
 Let's say that we have function _A_ that happens to call function _B_ but we don't want to actually call function _B_ while testing _A_.
 How can we get around this?
 Mocking is